Do AI Crawlers Prefer Markdown?

 - 03

-We track request counts and bytes transferred too, but treat them as secondary signals because a few popular URLs can dominate raw volume; differences between Markdown and HTML are tested with two-proportion z-tests and reported as percentage-point gaps with p-values.
+Request counts, revisits, and transferred bytes are secondary outcomes because a small number of popular URLs can dominate raw volume; variant comparisons use two-proportion z-tests and are reported as percentage-point differences with p-values.

 - 04